cutiful/replace-in-html/README.md

 and returns the resulting body.
 It's safe, small and decently fast.
 (Note that if you're processing user-generated HTML, you still have to sanitize it.)

-## CommonJS build?
-`replace-in-html` doesn't have external dependencies, so it doesn't need a separate CommonJS build.
-The UMD build works in Browserify, Webpack, require.js and browsers.
-If you want to use it in Node, you'll have to include JSDOM.

 <!---
 ## Signature
 ```ts